Leo Tolstoy

 Only the toiling poor can experience the true happiness of charity.
 The idle rich are deprived of it.

 Charitable institutions can be useless and harmful, on very rare occasions they can be useful, but they can never be moral.
-More than anything, such institutions show that those who establish them have a complete lack of awareness and understanding of compassion and the charity that flows from it.
+More than anything, such institutions show a total disappearance in those who establish them not only of the feeling, but also of the understanding of compassion and the charity that flows from it.

 Charity begins at home.
 If you have to go somewhere to be charitable, then that which you want to show can hardly be called charity.